 If you are in Bacolod, there are so many things to do aside from just looking at acres of sugarcane.
 Yes, while our province is still the top producer of sugar in the country, there is more to Bacolod than sugar.
 So if you have the chance, #visitBacolod and explore the city as well as the neighboring cities and municipalities to the North, the South, and the East.

 Photos are not all mine (unless indicated).
 Photo credits on individual photos and taken from public domains.

 The Lacson Ruins

-Negros Showroom.
 The Negros Showroom is where you can find the creations of the Association of Negros Producers.
-They have two branches—one at their original location at 8th-Lacson Sts. and a newer one at Robinsons Place Bacolod.
+They have two branches—one at the Robinsons Place Bacolod in Mandalagan and another at the Negros Showroom SM City Bacolod.
 While many of the producers have individual stores and display centers, you will find all of them under one roof at the Showroom.

 The Negros Museum guided tour schedule:

 10am | 11am | 1:30pm | 2:30pm | 3:30pm

 Senior Citizens – Php 80.00

 Note: Group tours of more than 20 persons should inform the Museum staff in advance for proper accommodations.